scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/upload_part_copy.rst

-If the source object is encrypted using server-side encryption with a customer-provided encryption key, you must use the following headers providing encryption information for Zenko to decrypt the object for copying.
+If the source object is encrypted using server-side encryption with a customer-provided encryption key, you must use the following headers providing encryption information for |product| to decrypt the object for copying.

 .. tabularcolumns:: X{0.40\textwidth}X{0.10\textwidth}X{0.40\textwidth}
 .. table::